Tor08000/neft-processing/docs/legal/document_lifecycle.md

 - **Single source of truth:** core-api owns the canonical document state.
 - **No edits after ACK/FINALIZED:** any attempted mutation must return `409` and produce an audit event.
-- **Acknowledgement is an event:** confirmation does not modify document content.
+- **document_acknowledgement is an event:** confirmation does not modify document content.
 - **Signing is not a document mutation:** signatures are stored as separate events/records.

 ## Events (audit)